trustytrojan/tgunpack/README.md

 ## setup guide
 1. install [prismlauncher](https://prismlauncher.org) and open it
 2. click `Add Instance` at the top
-3. select `Import` on the left and, copy [this link](https://github.com/trustytrojan/tgunpack-forge-1.12.2/releases/download/rolling/tgunpack.zip), and paste it in the `Local file or link to a direct download:` box
+3. select `Import` on the left, copy [this link](https://github.com/trustytrojan/tgunpack-forge-1.12.2/releases/download/rolling/tgunpack.zip), and paste it in the `Local file or link to a direct download:` box
 4. if you're prompted to download the lucky block jar (don't know why this happens), just click the curseforge link it gives and help prism locate the downloaded jar

-if you want to use another launcher, then you're on your own.

 ## connecting to the server
 use one of the following addresses: